History of Berkshire East Mountain Resort

 Ski History of Charlemont (Abridged)

-Berkshire East started as Thunder Mountain, but once was one of five ski areas located within a 3- mile radius centered on Charlemont in the beautiful Deerfield River Valley.
+Berkshire East began as Thunder Mountain, but once was one of five ski areas located within a 3- mile radius centered in Charlemont in the beautiful Deerfield River Valley.
 Starting in the 1930s, skiing in Charlemont became a big business for the community, yet Berkshire East Mountain Resort is the only survivor.
 This is part of that story.